nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 2.md

 A concept literally meaning "inexertionm, inaction or effortless action".
 Alan watts called Wu wei not forcing.
 It is the art of sailing, rather than the art of rowing.

 - What does this remind me of?
+	- Using the already existing resources to move forwards without having to spend yours unnecessarily
+	- It is also reminding me of the puppets at Times Now saying the names of chinese solidiers
 	-
 - What is this similar to, and different from?
 - When have I experienced this thing in my life?